Schedule a Demo

 How Does OCR Technology Work?

-Banks, law firms, insurance, healthcare and tourism are some of the industries that most use OCR to scale their services and improve customer experience.
+Banks, law firms, insurance, healthcare, and tourism are major industries that use OCR to scale their services and improve customer experience.
 A number of different types of business processes are automated by OCR and supporting technologies.
 The ability to digitize and convert a paper document or image into a digital format saves companies time and streamlines their workflow.

 The video below by Techquickie provides an excellent overview of the definition, evolution and main uses of OCR in businesses.